rynbrd/r51-ecu/README.md

 _Byte 6: Temperature Control and A/C Compressor_

-* Bits 1-2: Always 0.
-* Bit 3: Flipped any time a temperature change occurs.
-* Bit 4: Always 0.
-* Bit 5: Indicates to the A/C Auto Amp whether or not to enable the A/C compressor.
-1 is on, 0 is off as one might expect.
-* Bits 6-8: Always 0.

 Possible values:
 * `00000000` temperature change; compressor off
 * `00100000` temperature change; compressor off
 * `00001000` temperature change; compressor on
 * `00101000` temperature change; compressor on

+Bit meanings (left to right):
+* Bit 1: Always 0.
+* Bit 2: Always 0.
+* Bit 3: Flipped any time a temperature change occurs.
+* Bit 4: Always 0.
+* Bit 5: Indicates to the A/C Auto Amp whether or not to enable the A/C compressor.
+1 is on, 0 is off as one might expect.
+* Bit 6: Always 0.
+* Bit 7: Always 0.
+* Bit 8: Always 0.

 _Byte 7: Mode, Front Defrost, and Dual Zone Control_

+Examples:
+* `00100100` auto mode toggled
+* `00001100` dual zone climate control toggled
+* `00000110` front defrost toggled
+* `00000101` air flow mode toggled

+Bit meanings (left to right):
-* Bit 1: Flipped to toggle the A/C compressor.
+* Bit 1: Flipped to toggle the unit off.
 * Bit 2: Always 0.
 * Bit 3: Flipped to enable the "auto" mode of the climate control unit.
+* Bit 4: Always 0.
 * Bit 5: Flipped to toggle dual zone climate control.
 * Bit 6: Always 1.
 * Bit 7: Flipped to toggle front defrost.
 * Bit 8: Flipped to toggle the "mode" - the direction of the airflow.

-Examples:
-* `00100100` auto mode toggled
-* `00001100` dual zone climate control toggled
-* `00000110` front defrost toggled
-* `00000101` air flow mode toggled

 ##### CAN Frame ID 541
 This frame is sent by the AV Control Unit to change fan speed and toggle